MarvelcoOGFN/Ero-backend/readme.md

 6)Then your done enjoy!

 ## Hosting
-You are allowed to host for others however please credit me (Marvelco) and (lawin) and don't remove any of the credits.
+You are allowed to host for others however please credit me (Marvelco) and don't remove any of the credits.